tomviner/exploring-unittesting-talk/reveal.js/talk-features.md

     - session

 Note: - this fixture runs once per test session
-    - like the setUp level with unittest
+    - these are like the setUp level with unittest

 ### chainable

-Fixture runs once per test session:

     @pytest.fixture(scope='session')
     def db_conn():